-Funds may be disbursed only once there is a fully executed Grant Agreement between the EMC and the grantee.
-Only costs incurred consistent with the approved scope of work and budget will be reimbursed.
-Payments will be made on a reimbursement basis (i.e., the grantee pays for services, products or supplies; invoices EMC for the same including supporting documentation of actual cost incurred; and the State reimburses the grantee upon approval of the invoice).
+Funds will be disbursed only once there is a fully executed Grant Agreement between the EMC and the grantee.
+Payments will be made on a reimbursement basis (i.e., the grantee pays for services, products or supplies; invoices EMC for the same; and the State reimburses the grantee upon approval of the invoice).
 No work prior to or after the grant period will be reimbursable.
 The invoice will then be forwarded to Sacramento Headquarters for review and subsequent approval of payment.
 Expect payment to be issued 45 to 60 calendar days from the time an acceptable invoice is received.
-If an invoice is incomplete or non-reimbursable, it will be returned to the grantee.
+If an invoice is incomplete or nonreimbursable, it will be returned to the grantee.